fetch-rewards/swift-locking/README.md

 >   - You might lock correctly but still compare stale values.
 >   - You could perform multiple operations atomically in your mind, but they’re not in reality.
 >
-> For more complex synchronization requirements or when fairness is crucial, consider using higher-level constructs provided by Swift
+> For more complex locking requirements or when fairness is crucial, consider using higher-level constructs provided by Swift
 > concurrency or Grand Central Dispatch.

 ## Macros

-Swift Synchronization contains the Swift macro `@Locked`.
+Swift Locking contains the Swift macro `@Locked`.

 ### `@Locked`